 - Having a long term view – the added value of your case for all consumers

 As part of our work is assisting consumers with their cross-border complaint, ECC-Net is in a unique position to document the problems consumers face when buying goods and services within the EU, Iceland and Norway.
 Based on your consumer experiences, the ECC-Net pools its knowledge and expertise, and works with enforcement authorities, national and European stakeholders in the collective interest of consumers; this includes providing input for new legislative proposals or sectors that, in our opinion, need further enforcement and protective measures for consumers.

 - Protecting your personal data and privacy

 The ECC-Net takes the protection of consumers’ personal data very seriously.
 Your data will exclusively be collected, saved and used to process your complaint within the network of the European Consumer Centres and to safeguard your interests.
 However, all submitted information will be handled according to the national law governing data protection.
 In some countries this includes your data to be accessible to the public upon demand.
-This is the case for all data shared with ECC Denmark, Finland and Sweden (Information on the principle of public access on the Swedish Government website).
+This is the case for all data shared with ECC Denmark, Finland, Sweden and Norway (Information on the principle of public access on the Swedish Government website).
 For this, we need your agreement.
 The privacy statement edited by the European Commission informs you about how we use your personal data as well as your rights regarding its use.